-Sam is based at our Broadmeadows office and regularly appears in Broadmeadows Magistrates’ Court as well as the other Courts across Melbourne.
+Sam is based at our Melbourne office and regularly appears in Melbourne Magistrates’ Court as well as the other Courts across Victoria.

 Sam was admitted to legal practice in February 2018 after completing his law degree at the University of Melbourne and Practical Legal Training at the Australian National University.

 Throughout his studies, Sam pursued his passion for criminal law advocacy and education.